charanpanchagnula/certified-aws-solutions-architect-professional/05-compute/ec2.md

 ## EC2 Networking

-- Instances are created with a primary ENI, this can not be removed or detached from the instance
+- Instances are created with a primary ENI, this can not be removed or detached from the instance.
+They are deleted when instance is terminated.
-- Secondary ENIs can be added to an instance which can be in different subnets (NOT AZs!)
+- Secondary ENIs can be added to an instance which can be in different subnets in the same AZ (NOT different AZs!)
-- Secondary ENIs can be detached and attached to other instances
+- Secondary ENIs can be detached and attached to other instances as long as they're in the same AZ
 - Security Groups are associated with an ENI, not an EC2 instances
-- Every instances is allocated a primary private IPv4 address from the subnet range.
-This IP address remains the within the lifetime of EC2 instance
+- Every ENI is allocated a primary private IPv4 address from the subnet range.
+This IP address remains the within the lifetime of ENI and thus, for the lifetime of the EC2 instance.
 - The primary IP address is exposed to the OS
-- ENIs can also have one or more secondary IP addresses depending on the instance type
+- ENIs can also have one or more secondary IP addresses depending on the instance type (Larger instances will generally allow more IP addresses).
+The secondary IP addresses are also exposed to the OS.
+Its important to know the IP addresses are linked to the ENI, not to the instance.
+So if IPs are linked to ENIs, they could be moved between instances by moving the ENI itself.
 - Public IP address is allocated to the instance if we launch it in a subnet where this is enabled or we explicitly enable a primary address to the instance.
 These public IP addresses are dynamic and they can change if the EC2 instance is moving to another EC2 host
-- Public IPs are not visible to the OS
+- Public IPs are not visible to the network interface that is running on the OS that's running on the instance.
+IP traffic is translated by the IGW when it leaves a VPC and the reverse happens when it arrives at a VPC.
+Its translated again before being passed to the EC2 instance.
+Its never a valid solution to any problem to configure a network interface within an OS with a Public IPv4 address within AWS because that translation happens at the IGW at the edge of the VPC.
 - In order to get static public IP addresses, we can associate an Elastic IP to the instance
 - We can allocate one public IP per private IP
-- We get charged if the Elastic IPs are not associated to instances
+- We get charged if the Elastic IPs are not associated to instances or instances are not running.
+You don't get charged if they're in use
 - ENIs can have 1 or more IPv6 addresses, 1 MAC address and 1 or more Security Groups
 - IPv6 addressing if enabled, all the IPv6 addresses are publicly routable
 - IPv6 addresses are always visible to the OS